sofirij/assembly_website_nodejs/README.md

 - Option to switch to a simulator to see how the program would be executed (still in dev)
 - Update the compile to produce diagnostics for syntax errors
 - Update binary code result structure to use a red-black tree
+- Add a keybind to allow keyboard only users unfocus from the assembly view